Ethan-CS/ResearchNotes/2023/10/202310231502 FF Optimal strategy number of defences.md

 - $P$ contains at least $d+1$ vertices, else $v_{t_h}$ would burn before it could be defended.
 Thus, $d\leq l-1$.

-Original theorem: Firefighter can be solved in time

 -----